Yatha04/CalHacks/phone-banker-mcp-server/README.md

-# Phone Banking MCP Server
+# Grassroots MCP Server

-An MCP (Model Context Protocol) server that exposes phone banking training call recordings and transcripts to Poke/Claude for AI-powered critiques.
+An MCP (Model Context Protocol) server that exposes grassroots training call recordings and transcripts to Poke/Claude for AI-powered critiques.

 ## Features